Support Digital Legacy Transfer Contact

 1

-From your Trust Blocks dashboard, navigate to the Digital Legacy section and select Beneficiaries.
-You'll see any beneficiaries already added and a button to add new ones.
+From your Trust Blocks dashboard, navigate to the Digital Legacy section and select Transfer Contact.
+You'll see your current Transfer Contact if one is set, or a button to add one.

 2

-Tap the add button to open the beneficiary creation form.
-This opens a guided flow to collect all the essential information about your chosen beneficiary.
+Tap the add button to open the Transfer Contact creation form.
+This opens a guided flow to collect all the essential information about your chosen Transfer Contact.

 3